WCH-IRD/BaseNumber/README.md

 The "ouputs" folder of this repo contained the VCFs generated from fastq files of GIAB and GSCG standards.

-The BaseNumber can be tried on AWS US East (N. Virginia) https://us-east-1.console.aws.amazon.com/.
-Please contact for sharing AMI image.
+BaseNumber is available for trial on the AWS US East (N. Virginia) via https://us-east-1.console.aws.amazon.com/.
+To obtain the AMI image, please contact bufengxiao@wchscu.cn.